nealcaren/a-century-of-negro-migration/chapters/chapter-10-bibliography.md

 Douglass, Frederick. *Narrative of the Life of Frederick Douglass, as an American Slave*.
 Written by himself.
 (Boston, 1845.)
 Gives several cases of secret Negro movements for their own good.

---*The Life and Times of Frederick Douglass from 1817 to 1882*.
+---. *The Life and Times of Frederick Douglass from 1817 to 1882*.
 (London, 1882.)
 Written by himself.
 With an Introduction by the Eight Honorable John Bright, M.P.
 Edited by John Loeb, F.R.G.S., of the *Christian Age*.
 Editor of *Uncle Tom's Story of his Life*.

 ## Histories